bgreene12/pc-csc-120/assignments/01-Setup.md

 functions that are now available).
 Click into one of the functions, just to see what R documentation looks like.
 Next, using the text entry box next to the magnifying glass, try looking up something like `mean` or `median`.
-Don’t worry if you don’t understand all the details at this point.
+Don’t worry if you don’t understand many of the details at this point.

 The only other tab that you will need to become familiar with is the Plots tab, which will be useful once we get to the topic of data